khill42/OSC_IntroHPC/_episodes/11-cluster.md

 As a gateway, it is well suited for uploading and downloading files, setting up software, and running quick tests.
 It should never be used for doing actual work.

-The real work on a cluster gets done by the "worker" nodes.
+The real work on a cluster gets done by the compute nodes.
-Worker nodes come in many shapes and sizes, but generally are dedicated to doing all of the heavy lifting that needs doing.
+Compute nodes come in many shapes and sizes, but generally are dedicated to doing all of the heavy lifting that needs doing.
-All interaction with the worker nodes is handled by a specialized piece of software called a scheduler.
+All interaction with the compute nodes is handled by a specialized piece of software called a scheduler.
 We use the Moab scheduler.
 We can view all of the worker nodes with the `pbsnodes -a` command.
 But this would be overwhelming since we have over 800 compute nodes, so we'll abbreviate it instead.

 ```